AstroCGHA/ERA5-Reanalysis/README.md

 I've used Python ver.
 3.9.x and the python packages mostly used in these notebooks are Cartopy, Matplotlib, MetPy (both 1.3 on Desktop and 1.5 on Laptop), NumPy, and Xarray.
 Make sure you have those!

 ---------------
+As of Sept.
+6, 2023

+Minor Tweaks(s)
+1. Changes to the wind units into 'kt' in Surf.
+Wind & SWEAT Index notebook.

 As of July 20, 2023

 Major Tweak(s):